RohanLone/Portfolio/index.md

 The methodology for this project will involve the following steps:

 `1.
 DATA COLLECTION:` The data used in this project collected from the Plant Village dataset, which is a publicly available dataset of images of healthy and diseased plant leaves.
 `2.
 DATA PREPROCESSING:` The data is preprocessed to remove any noise or irrelevant features.
 `3.
 MODEL DEVELOPMENT:` A deep learning model developed using the Fast.ai and Tensorflow library.
 The model will be trained on a subset of the data and evaluated on the remaining data.

 	`* Fast.ai:` Used the ResNet18 pre-trained model, which is a convolutional neural network (CNN) that has been trained on a large dataset of images.
 This allows you to start with a model that has already learned to recognize certain features in images, which can help you to train your model more quickly.
 `4.
 MODEL DEPOYMENT:` The model will is deployed to a web application so that it can be used by farmers and other plant growers to identify and treat plant diseases.

-Project Challenges
+Project Challenges:
 1. The data was noisy and imbalanced.
 2. The model did not able to generalize to new data.
 3. The model was computationally expensive to train and deploy.

-Project Benefits
+Project Benefits:
 The benefits of this project include:

 1. The ability to automatically identify plant leaf diseases.